HomeArticlesStandeth in the way of Sinners: Commentary on Psalm 1:1

 a) But they said, We will not walk therein.

-They were expected to stand still and learn the responsibilities of the covenant and walk in it by obedience.
+They were expected to stand still to learn the covenant obligations and then to walk in obedience.

-To “stand still” is paralleled to “hearken” (Job 37:14), which implies to listen and learn.
-In Nehemiah’s day the people stood to be taught (Nehemiah 8:5, 7; 9:2).
-Moses sat to judge while the people stood all day to be judged (Exodus 18:13) and a manslayer was to stand before the congregation to be judged (Joshua 20:9).
-Absalom stood by the gate desiring to be made a judge (2 Samuel 15:2).
-The aspect of judging was to teach judgements (Ezra 7:25).
-People stood to receive God’s commandments (Leviticus 9:5-6), and to learn His word to teach it to their children (Deuteronomy 4:10).
-Multitudes stood to hear Jesus Christ teaching (Matthew 13:2).
-The common position for the teacher was to sit while the disciple stood and learned their lessons (see comments on “sitteth”).
-The Hellenistic culture would reverse this standard with the teacher standing, which was the model Paul followed when ministering to the Gentiles (Acts 13:16; 17:22; 27:21).
+To “stand still” parallels “hearken” (Job 37:14), emphasizing attentive listening.
+In Nehemiah’s day the people stood to receive instruction (Neh.
+8:5, 7; 9:2).
+Moses sat to judge while the people stood (Exod.
+18:13); the manslayer was to “stand before the congregation” for judgment (Josh.
+20:9).
+Absalom stood at the gate seeking to be appointed judge (2 Sam.
+15:2), and judgment itself functioned pedagogically (Ezra 7:25).
+People stood to receive God’s commandments (Lev.
+9:5–6) and to learn them in order to teach their children (Deut.
+4:10).
+Crowds stood to hear Jesus teach (Matt.
+13:2).
+The common posture for teachers was sitting, while disciples stood; Hellenistic practice reversed this, with the teacher standing—a model Paul followed among the Gentiles (Acts 13:16; 17:22; 27:21).

-The Lord desires us to learn from Him the way we should live.
-“Good and upright is the Lord: therefore will he teach sinners in the way.
-The meek will he guide in judgment: and the meek will he teach his way” (Psalm 25:8-9).
-His law is presented synonymous with wisdom which keep our steps from slipping (Psalm 37:30-31).
-While God seeks to teach the sinner His Law, “wickedness overthroweth the sinner” (Proverbs 13:6).
-Staying separated from such wickedness is an important lesson.
-James teaches, “let him know, that he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins” (James 5:20).
+The Lord desires His people to learn His way: “Good and upright is the LORD: therefore will he teach sinners in the way.
+The meek will he guide in judgment: and the meek will he teach his way” (Ps.
+25:8–9).
+His law is synonymous with wisdom and preserves the believer’s steps (Ps.
+37:30–31).
+While God seeks to instruct sinners in His way, “wickedness overthroweth the sinner” (Prov.
+13:6).
+Remaining separate from such wickedness is essential.
+As James affirms, “he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins” (Jas.
+5:20).

 the way

-The Hebrew begins the phrase with וּבְדֶ֣רֶךְ “and in the way,” though grammatically the definite article is lacking but is supplied because the noun is singular construct.
-The word דֶּרֶךְ is extremely common with 626 occurrences.
-The basic meaning is “way, road, distance, journey, manner”9)Francis Brown, S.R.
-Driver, C.A.
-Briggs, Hebrew and English Lexicon of the Old Testament, (Claredon Press: Oxford, 1980, p.
-202 or as Gesenius indicated, “mode, course, in which one goes, or which one follows.”10)Gesenius’ Hebrew and Chaldee Lexicon of the Old Testament Scriptures, Wm.
-B. Eerdmans Pub.
-Co.
-(Grand Rapids, MI: 1957), p.
-208 By not standing in the way of sinners, the blessed man is not following their manner of scorning.
-The fool’s way is right in his own eyes (Proverbs 12:15) only because he does not meditate on the law of the Lord.
-When דֶּרֶךְ is prefixed with the preposition בְּ (“in”) it frequently designates the concept of following or imitating the course of someone’s life (1 Kings 16:26; 22:43; 2 Kings 22:2; 2 Chronicles 17:3; 21:12; 22:3; Isaiah 8:11).
-Hebert Wolf noted what is very relevant to our context in Psalm 1, that “even after the giving of the law, Israel quickly deviated from the way of the Lord (Duet 9:16) though they were assured that their ways would not be successful (Duet 28:29).”11)Theological Wordbook of the Old Testament (R. Laird Harris, Gleason L. Archer, Jr., Bruce K. Waltke) Moody Press (Chicago, IL 1980), Vol. 1, p.
-197 Meditating on the law makes the man as a fruitful and prosperous tree, but to stand in the way of sinners leads in the end to perish (Psalm 1:6).
-Fathers were to remind their sons of the way to walk.
-“My son, be mindful of the Lord our God all thy days, and let not thy will be set to sin, or to transgress his commandments: do uprightly all thy life long, and follow not the ways of unrighteousness.”12)Tobit 4:5; The Apocrypha (Ed.
+When דֶּרֶךְ is prefixed with the preposition בְּ (“in”), it frequently denotes following or imitating another’s course of life (1 Kgs.
+16:26; 22:43; 2 Kgs.
+22:2; 2 Chr.
+17:3; 21:12; 22:3; Isa.
+8:11).
+Herbert Wolf notes its particular relevance to Psalm 1: “even after the giving of the law, Israel quickly deviated from the way of the Lord (Duet 9:16) though they were assured that their ways would not be successful (Duet 28:29).”11)Theological Wordbook of the Old Testament (R. Laird Harris, Gleason L. Archer, Jr., Bruce K. Waltke) Moody Press (Chicago, IL 1980), Vol. 1, p.
+197 Meditation upon the law produces a fruitful and prosperous life, but standing in the path of sinners ultimately leads to destruction (Ps.
+1:6).
+Fathers were therefore expected to instruct their sons in the proper way of life: “My son, be mindful of the Lord our God all thy days, and let not thy will be set to sin, or to transgress his commandments: do uprightly all thy life long, and follow not the ways of unrighteousness.”12)Tobit 4:5; The Apocrypha (Ed.
 Manuel Komroff), Barnes & Noble Books (New York, NY: 1992), p.
 79

-The “way” to the tree of life was blocked off because man’s sin (Genesis 3:24).
-God destroy the earth with a flood because the “way” of man was corrupted (Genesis 6:12).
-Only Noah “walked with God” (Genesis 6:9).
-Following the way of sin has had a devastating effect on the world throughout history.
-To “go the way of all the earth” meant to die (1 Kings 2:2) which is the result of sin (Romans 6:23).
-David’s charge to his son Solomon defined walking in God’s “way” as keeping His law and commandments.
-David said, “keep the charge of the Lord thy God, to walk in his ways, to keep his statutes, and his commandments, and his judgments, and his testimonies, as it is written in the law of Moses, that thou mayest prosper in all that thou doest, and whithersoever thou turnest thyself: that the Lord may continue his word which he spake concerning me, saying, If thy children take heed to their way, to walk before me in truth with all their heart and with all their soul, there shall not fail thee (said he) a man on the throne of Israel” (1 Kings 2:3-4).
-Sadly, Solomon departed from his father’s godly council.
+The “way” to the tree of life was barred because of human sin (Gen. 3:24).
+God destroyed the earth with a flood because “the way” of man had become corrupt (Gen. 6:12), with only Noah found to “walk with God” (Gen. 6:9).
+Following the way of sin has therefore been disastrous throughout history.
+To “go the way of all the earth” meant to die (1 Kgs.
+2:2), the inevitable consequence of sin (Rom.
+6:23).
+David’s final charge to Solomon defines walking in God’s way as keeping His commandments: “keep the charge of the Lord thy God, to walk in his ways, to keep his statutes, and his commandments, and his judgments, and his testimonies, as it is written in the law of Moses, that thou mayest prosper in all that thou doest, and whithersoever thou turnest thyself: that the Lord may continue his word which he spake concerning me, saying, If thy children take heed to their way, to walk before me in truth with all their heart and with all their soul, there shall not fail thee (said he) a man on the throne of Israel” (1 Kings 2:3-4).
+Tragically, Solomon later departed from this counsel.

-Job mentioned how sinners reject God’s ways.
-“Therefore they say unto God, Depart from us; for we desire not the knowledge of thy ways.
-What is the Almighty, that we should serve him? and what profit should we have, if we pray unto him?
-Lo, their good is not in their hand: the counsel of the wicked is far from me” (Job 21:14-16).
-Isaiah records the words of sinners expressing this same thought with more audacity, claiming to be holier than God Himself (Isaiah 65:5).
-While sinner question if it would be profitable to walk in God’s way, the Psalmist assures us it will be prosperous (Psalm 1:3; 85:12-13).
+Job speaks of sinners who reject God’s way: “Therefore they say unto God, Depart from us; for we desire not the knowledge of thy ways.
+What is the Almighty, that we should serve him?”
+(Job 21:14–16).
+Isaiah records the same arrogant sentiment, expressed even more audaciously by those who claim to be holier than others (Isa.
+65:5).
+While sinners question whether it profits a man to walk in God’s way, the Psalmist asserts confidently that it will lead to prosperity (Ps.
+1:3; cf. 85:12–13).

 way of sinners

-The Hebrew word for “sinners” חַ֭טָּאִים is a masculine plural adjective.
-As a plural adjective it denotes “sinful men,”13)Francis Brown, S.R.
+The Hebrew term rendered “sinners,” חַטָּאִים, is a masculine plural adjective.
+In its adjectival plural form it designates “sinful men,”13)Francis Brown, S.R.
 Driver, C.A.
 Briggs, Hebrew and English Lexicon of the Old Testament, (Claredon Press: Oxford, 1980), p.
-308 as it is translated in Numbers 32:14.
-It describes the activity of certain people which becomes their characteristic identifier.
-James Murphy says, “the degesh denotes the intensity of habit.”14)James G. Murphy, A Critical and Exegetical Commentary on the Book of Psalms with a New Translation, James Family Publishing (Minneapolis, MN: 1977 [originally published by Warren Draper, Andover:1876]), p.
-56 Albert Barnes states:
+308 as reflected in its usage in Numbers 32:14.
+The form characterizes individuals whose conduct is so consistently sinful that it becomes their defining trait.
+James Murphy observes that “the degesh denotes the intensity of habit.”14)James G. Murphy, A Critical and Exegetical Commentary on the Book of Psalms with a New Translation, James Family Publishing (Minneapolis, MN: 1977 [originally published by Warren Draper, Andover:1876]), p.
+56 This is highlighting the entrenched nature of their behavior.
+Albert Barnes offers further clarification:

 Of sinners – חטאים chaṭṭâ’iym This word means literally, those who miss the mark; then, those who err from the path of duty or rectitude.
 It is often used to denote any kind or degree of sin.
 It is more specific than the former word rendered “ungodly,” as denoting those who depart from the path of duty; who fail in regard to the great end of life; who violate positive and known obligations.15)Albert Barnes, Albret Barnes’ Notes on the Whole Bible, Psalm 1:1; https://www.studylight.org/commentaries/bnb/psalms-1.html

-As a verb the word can describe “miss (a goal or way), go wrong, sin[.]”16)Francis Brown, S.R.
+As a verb, the term conveys the idea of “miss (a goal or way), go wrong, sin[.]”16)Francis Brown, S.R.
 Driver, C.A.
 Briggs, Hebrew and English Lexicon of the Old Testament, (Claredon Press: Oxford, 1980), p.
-306 These sinful men have missed the right way of life and have sought the path of wickedness to pursue.
-The direction being taken is based on the counsel of godless men in contrast to the law of the Lord (Psalm 1:2).
-There is a “right way of the Lord” which some attempt to pervert and turn others away from (Acts 13:8, 10).
+306 These “sinful men” have missed the proper path of life and have chosen instead to pursue the way of wickedness.
+Their direction is shaped by the counsel of the ungodly, in contrast to the blessed man who delights in the law of the LORD (Ps.
+1:2).
+Scripture speaks of “the right ways of the Lord,” which some attempt to pervert (Acts 13:8, 10).

-The Lord teaches and leads us in the way that is profitable (Isaiah 48:17; Psalm 1:3), keeping His ways causes blessings (Proverbs 8:32; Psalm 1:2-3).
-Contrast to God’s instruction, violent men entice others to lead them in a way that is no good (Proverbs 16:29; Psalm 1:1), and man’s ways end in death (Proverb 16:25; Psalm 1:6).
-Proverbs 4:14-15 warns us, “Enter not into the path of the wicked, and go not in the way of evil men.
+The LORD instructs His people in the way that leads to profit (Isa.
+48:17; Ps.
+1:3).
+Keeping His ways brings blessing (Prov.
+8:32; Ps.
+1:2–3).
+By contrast, violent men entice others to follow a path that brings ruin (Prov.
+16:29; Ps.
+1:1), and the ultimate end of man’s own way is death (Prov.
+16:25; Ps.
+1:6).
+Thus the warning of Proverbs 4:14–15 is urgent: “Enter not into the path of the wicked, and go not in the way of evil men.
 Avoid it, pass not by it, turn from it, and pass away.”
-Sadly, “All we like sheep have gone astray; we have turned every one to his own way” (Isaiah 53:6).
+Nevertheless, Scripture testifies to humanity’s universal failure: “All we like sheep have gone astray; we have turned every one to his own way” (Isa.
+53:6).

 print